Chiang Mai, Digital nomad family hub

 This place was a real hit with Roobs who loves all things to do with animals.
 You can get up close and personal with all sorts of creepy crawlies here.

 She was able to hold lizards, stick insects and lots of other bugs.
 A great day out for the family.
-We loved it so much that we wrote an article about Chiang Mai’s insect zoo.
+We loved it so much that we wrote a post about Chiang Mai’s insect zoo.

 Swimming at the Shangri La